Wildhawk: descriptive Indian romance Back

 CD) |

-These two recordings are very similar, with the
+two recordings are very similar, with the latter benefiting from more clarity

-latter benefiting from more clarity in the accompaniment.
-It is also slightly faster, taking 7 seconds
+in the accompaniment.
+It is also

 With Honour Crowned: grand march

-According to Musical Opinion (March 1935) page 483, the work was first performed by on 9th February 1935:
+Opinion (March 1935) page 483, the work was first performed by on 9th

-With Honour Crowned, new grand march by Albert
+Honour Crowned, new grand march by

-special Ketèlbey Concert), London on February 9th.
+Hall (a special Ketèlbey Concert), London on February 9th.

 Medium |